Early Acceptance Programs

 After submitting your TMDSAS application, you will receive an email from the TTUHSC School of Medicine with a link to log in and fill the secondary application.
 You can find the secondary application questions here.

-All applicants applying to the Medicine program at Texas Tech University Health Sciences - Lubbock are required to complete an online assessment (CASPer), to assist with our selection process for the 2020-2021 Application Cycle.
+All applicants applying to the Medicine program at Texas Tech University Health Sciences - Lubbock are required to complete an online assessment (Casper), to assist with our selection process.

 ● Government-issued photo ID